-- I. Ignition timing: May be adjusted/modified. - m.
+- z.
+You may use readily available wheel spacers (captive style is allowed) and replace the front wheel speedometer drive with a spacer. - 6.
+Clarification of possible modifications in supersport classes: - a.
+Ignition: Ignition module (black box) must remain stock. - b.
+Cam idler gear mods: Allowed as per manufacturer's service manual. - c.
+Welding crank together: Allowed - d.
+Steering head bearings: Any type allowed. - Head milling: Milling of the head gasket surface only will be allowed for the purpose of increasing compression and balancing combustion chamber volume. - Valve grind: Standard only.
+Grinding must not extend beyond the valve seat. - g.
+Engine bearings: ALLOWED, Any same year OEM. - h.
+Aftermarket pistons: NOT ALLOWED. - i.
+Aftermarket valves: NOT ALLOWED. - j.
+Aftermarket connecting rods: NOT ALLOWED. - k.
+Incomplete number of piston rings on piston: NOT ALLOWED. - I. Ignition timing: May be adjusted/modified. - m.
 Electronic shifting devices: NOT ALLOWED. - n.
 Lightweight batteries: Standard numerical designation for model.
 Four valve Ducatis may change to dry type.
 Batteries must be capable of starting the motorcycle three times in a row. - o.
 Minor relief, Chamfer as per two-stroke cylinders: manufacturer's port windows recommendation for ring clearance only. - p.
 Intake manifolds: No modification allowed. - q.
-Aftermarket gaskets: The use of aftermarket engine gaskets may be used throughout the engine. - r.
-All other gaskets can be replaced with aftermarket duplicates.
-For multi-layer gaskets: The entire gasket must be used. - s.
+Aftermarket gaskets: The use of aftermarket engine gaskets may be used throughout the engine. - All other gaskets can be replaced with aftermarket duplicates.
+For multilayer gaskets: The entire gasket must be used. - s.
 Gas caps: Aftermarket gas caps are allowed but must use stock mounting points. - 7.
 Supersport classes will be: - a.
 600 Supersport - I. up to 600cc four-stroke multi-cylinder - II. up to 675cc four-stroke three cylinder - III. up to 750cc four-stroke twins - b.
-650 Supersport twins (up to 650cc four-stroke twins) - c.
+Supersport twins - Up to 650cc four-stroke liquid cooled twins - II.
+Up to 905cc four-stroke air cooled, two valve twins - c.
 750 Supersport - I. up to 750cc four-stroke multi-cylinder - II. up to 1000cc four-stroke twins - d.
 Open Supersport (unlimited OEM displacement) - 8.
 All turbocharged machines that are otherwise qualified to compete in supersport class events must run in the OPEN supersport class, regardless of engine displacement. - 9.
 Unless specifically allowed in Section P, no other part modifications, replacements, additions, or deletions are allowed.

-SECTION Q - SUPERBIKE REGULATIONS
+SECTION Q -SUPERBIKE REGULATIONS